romosch/templar/README.md

-# Templir
+# Templar

-templir is a command-line tool for rendering templates with dynamic values.
+templar is a command-line tool for rendering templates with dynamic values.
 It processes input files, applies templates, and generates output files based on provided values.

 ## Features